apache/fury-site/docs/guide/swift/custom-serializers.md

 sets, and dictionaries.
 Register a separate serializer and select it explicitly where it is used.

-## When to Use a Manual Serializer
+## When to Use a Custom Serializer

 - The target has private or immutable state.
 - The target must enforce construction invariants.